SEBPort0/wormunger/README.md

 ## Things to fix

- - [ ] Make the worm behave like a worm not a mutant from Chernobyl.
+ - [ ] Make the worm behave like a worm and not a mutant from Chernobyl.

 ## Special thanks to